 Enrollments in Blackboard are updated only once a day in the early morning.
 So if you or a student are added to a course in GWeb today, you will have access to it in Blackboard the following day.

 Improve your course's accessibility with Blackboard Ally.
 Blackboard Ally reviews the files uploaded to a Blackboard course, scores how well the content meets accessibility requirements, and then provides guidance and tips on improving accessibility.
-Ally also creates alternative formats of course files allowing students to download the file type that best suits their needs.
+Ally also creates alternative course files that allow students to download the file type that best suits their needs.
+Instructors can enable Ally in any Blackboard course.

 The Instructional Technology Lab team is available to assist faculty and teaching assistants using Blackboard through one-on-one consultations and workshops.